Strong Legal Advocates For Seamen’s Unseaworthiness Claims

 A vessel owner owes a duty to provide a seaworthy vessel for his crewmen to work upon.
 The owner may not delegate the duty to provide a seaworthy vessel to another.

 The duty to provide a seaworthy vessel includes the duty to provide a competent crew properly trained to navigate and operate the vessel.
-There must not only be adequate crew aboard to safely operate and navigate the vessel, the crew assigned to do a task must be competent to perform the task, and there must be an adequate number of crew assigned to do each assigned task.
+There must not only be adequate crew aboard to safely operate and navigate the vessel, but the crew assigned to do a task must also be competent to perform the task.
+There must be an adequate number of crew members assigned to do each assigned task.
 Assigning one man to do a two-man job renders a vessel unseaworthy.

 Fish processors working aboard vessels that are capable of navigation are seamen.
 Longshore harbor workers are not seamen because they do not have the substantial connection to the vessel necessary for seaman status.
 Longshore workers are land-based workers who do not go to sea and are workers not exposed to the hazards of working at sea.

 Seamen do not pass in and out of seaman status; they either have seaman status or they don’t.
 A seaman who normally works aboard a vessel usually retains seaman status when he works on a dock doing seaman duties.
 The duty to provide a safe place to work extends to seamen assigned to work temporarily aboard vessels other than their own.

 We Understand The Complexities Of Maritime Injury Law